zoom100x/feature_engineering_demo/README.md

 3. Choose a preprocessing technique from the sidebar.
 4. View the transformed dataset.

-## 📌 To-Do

-- [ ] Add support for chaining multiple preprocessing steps
-- [ ] Integrate basic ML models for performance testing
-- [ ] Allow visualizations of feature distributions
-- [ ] Add feature selection options

 ## 🧪 Example Datasets

 Uses the Titanic dataset by default from [Data Science Dojo](https://github.com/datasciencedojo/datasets).

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---